White Eye AFTER Retinoblastoma Diagnosis

 Calcification occurs during and after all eye-salvage treatments for retinoblastoma.
 Parents may notice the child’s white reflex becomes brighter and more clearly defined during treatment, as tumours rapidly shrink and calcify.
 Calcification cannot be surgically removed, and the leukocoria it generates may remain throughout life.

 The eye is like a camera, with a lens that focuses light onto the retina.
 Cataract is a clouding of the lens, causing vision to appear blurred, like looking through a dirty window.
-Cataract can appear as a white pupil when seen with the naked eye, and will make the normally red-orange ‘red reflex’ appear dull or absent.
-In the case of partial cataract, a shadow is created in the red reflex.
+Cataract can appear as a white pupil when seen with the naked eye, and will make the normally red-orange, yellow or blue ‘Fundal Reflex’ appear dull or absent.
+In the case of partial cataract, a shadow is created in the fundal reflex.

 These photos show the developing shadow over the retina, and and pale white appearance of cataract in the eye.